filipomar/react-html-refs/README.md

 # react-scrollhooks
 React hooks to help us scroll by through life<br />

-Tired of passing React Object Refs through your project to make scrolling future proof?<br />
+Tired of React Object Refs chains through your project?<br />
-Tired of using constants and query selectors to scroll around your project?<br />
+Tired of query selectors in a React app?<br />

 Well this project is for you!<br />